danielstjules/Stringy/README.md

 $stringy->toAscii()

-S::toAscii(string $str)
+S::toAscii(string $str [, boolean $removeUnsupported = true])

 Returns an ASCII version of the string.
-A set of non-ASCII characters are replaced with their closest ASCII counterparts, and the rest are removed.
+A set of non-ASCII characters are replaced with their closest ASCII counterparts, and the rest are removed unless instructed otherwise.

 ```php
 S::create('fòô bàř')->toAscii();